awslabs/aws-config-rdk/README.md

 ## Create Rules

 In your working directory, use the `create` command to start creating a new custom rule.
-You must specify the runtime for the lambda function that will back the Rule, and you can also specify a resource type (or comma-separated list of types) that the Rule will evaluate or a maximum frequency for a periodic rule.
+You must specify the runtime for the Lambda function that will back the Rule, and you can also specify a resource type (or comma-separated list of types) that the Rule will evaluate or a maximum frequency for a periodic rule.
 This will add a new directory for the rule and populate it with several files, including a skeleton of your Lambda code.

 ```bash
 rdk create MyRule --runtime python3.12 --resource-types AWS::EC2::Instance --input-parameters '{"desiredInstanceType":"t2.micro"}'